Photo by Nancy O. Gallman

 He teaches courses in Philosophy and Humanities at Woodland Community College, a Hispanic-Serving Institution in Woodland, California.
 Previously, he taught at the University of North Carolina at Chapel Hill, the University of North Carolina, Greensboro, and the University of California, Davis.
-He also worked as a digital media specialist at the National Humanities Center in Research Triangle Park, North Carolina, where among other things he was managing editor of the online journal On the Human and coordinated the institutional collaboration that made The Soundings Project possible.
+He worked for many years as a digital media specialist at the National Humanities Center in Research Triangle Park, North Carolina.